1QB-Information-Technologies/ccvm/README.md

 ## Architecture and Workflow Overview
 #### Example Workflow
-The workflow diagram showcases a step-by-step process on how the CCVM can be used to solve a problem.
+The workflow diagram showcases, step-by-step, how the CCVM simulators can be used to solve a problem.

 <p align="center">